-- Asset Management Plans will be considered "within the past 5 years" if they are adopted within a 5year (60 month) window prior to the date the PIF is submitted.
+- Asset Management Plans will be considered "within the past 5 years" if they are adopted within a 5-year (60 month) window prior to the date the PIF is submitted.
 Boiler plate ordinances will not be considered a sufficient plan.
-Information and plans not submitted as requested in your PIF will not be considered for scoring and ranking. - Water Conservation Plans will be considered "within the past 5 years" if they were adopted within a 5-year (60 month) window prior to the date the PIF is submitted.
+Information and plans not submitted as requested in your PIF will not be considered for scoring and ranking. - Water Conservation Plans will be considered "within the past 5 years" if they are adopted within a 5-year (60 month) window prior to the date the PIF is submitted.
 Information and plans not submitted as requested in your PIF will not be considered for scoring and ranking. - Implementation of Water Plans If your project implements elements contained in a water plan, you must attach the requested documents for the plan to be considered.
+Information and plans not submitted as requested in your PIF will not be considered for scoring and ranking. - Cybersecurity Awareness Plans will be considered "within the past 5 years" if they are adopted within a 5-year (60 month) window prior to the date the PIF is submitted.
 Information and plans not submitted as requested in your PIF will not be considered for scoring and ranking.